Welcome to Walter's Maze Mansion! :-)

 appears as the background for the main Think

-This as far as I can tell is the largest, most complicated Maze graphic on the
+as far as I can tell is the largest, most complicated single file Maze graphic

-and has 27213436 dead ends.
-You start in the upper left and end in the lower
+bitmap, and has 27213436 dead ends.
+You start in the upper left and end in the

 megabyte Windows bitmap.

-is the second largest Maze bitmap on this site, and was formerly the
+the second largest Maze bitmap on this site, and was formerly the "largest

-and end in the lower right.
-The file itself is a 7.5 megabyte .zip file which
+the lower right.
+The file itself is a 7.5 megabyte .zip file which unpacks to a

 - Large Maze on the internet: This is